Taco Stuffed Peppers

 Here is how I serve these easy stuffed peppers

-• My favorite toppings are sour cream and sliced green onion.
+• My favorite toppings are sour cream and sliced green onions.

 • For sides, we love a green salad or homemade refried beans.